alonso-m/home-cluster/README.md

 [Flux](https://github.com/fluxcd/flux2) watches my two clusters and applies those changes to my cluster automatically based on the YAML manifests.

 [Renovate](https://github.com/renovatebot/renovate) watches my **entire** repository looking for dependency updates, when they are found a PR is automatically created.
-When PRs are merged [Flux](https://github.com/fluxcd/flux2) applies the changes to my cluster.
+When PRs are merged [Flux](https://github.com/fluxcd/flux2) applies the changes to the two clusters.

 ### Clusters